The Evolution of Security Camera Technology

 - Even 8K in specialized applications

 The difference in image quality made identification of individuals and objects significantly more reliable, making security footage more valuable for law enforcement.
+Learn more about resolution standards.

 Advanced Optics